_______________________________________

 as they crouch on the grass beside Elm Street only minutes after they

-had seen President Kennedy shot and killed just a matter
+had seen the President shot and killed just a few feet in front of them.

 INTERVIEWS WITH BILL AND GAYLE NEWMAN